 Does anyone have any ideas for me how to make jewelry or other items with buttons?
 I have a huge collection and would love to be able to create some nice things to sell, as I have been out of work for over a year now.
 Any advice would be appreciated!
 Thanks.

-By Linda from Lower Adirondacks, NY
+By LINDA CHAMPLIN from Lower Adirondacks, NY

 This delightful wall hanging carries a thoughtful message and uses fabric covered wooden discs and buttons to support the sentiment.
 This is a page about making a button and fabric wall hanging.